Frequently Asked Questions

 Do you have curriculum?

-Mindful Forest School is primarily child-led that loosely follows State guidelines and allows each child to develop their own individuality and self, acquire valuable life skills, and to establish a skill set that supports kindergarten readiness.
 Teachers will lead children in nature crafts, group games, and nature lessons, however, these activities are always with the child's interests in mind.
 Depending on the season, we have tools that support mud/dirt play (mud kitchen), and snow activities (snow shape makers, snowmen, sledding, etc)

-Our Grown Up and Me classes follow a loose curriculum that was developed by the Owner/Director.
-This curriculum follows: story books, parent/child craft, nature walks, and free play.
+Our Grown Up and Me classes follow a loose curriculum that was developed over two years by the Creator/Director, Sara Jones.

 -